Bobby Clarke: International play

 Clarke played for Team Canada three times during his career.
 He played a major role in defeating the Soviet Union during the Summit Series in 1972, captained the Canadian team to gold at the 1976 Canada Cup, and won a bronze medal at the 1982 World Championships.
-In addition, he led the Flyers to the only outright victory over the Soviet Union's best team, Soviet Red Army, during the 1976 Super Series, and took part in the 1979 Challenge Cup with the NHL All-Stars.
+In addition, he led the Flyers to the only victory over the Soviet Union's best team, Soviet Red Army, during the 1976 Super Series, and took part in the 1979 Challenge Cup with the NHL All-Stars.
 After his playing career, he served as one of Canada's four general managers during the 1987 and 1991 Canada Cups and served as Canada's lone general manager during the 1998 Winter Olympics.

 Summit Series

 Coming off his third NHL season, Clarke was the last player Team Canada selected to play in the Summit Series.
 His line with Ron Ellis and Paul Henderson turned out to be Canada's best during the series, Clarke tallying two goals and four assists in the eight-game series won by Canada as well as being awarded Team Canada MVP in game one of the series.
 Clarke's play earned the respect of many during the series, Henderson saying, "The best thing that could have happened to Ronnie (Ellis) and me was to get this young kid making plays for us.
 He was terrific!"
 Wayne Cashman would add, "There were guys on Team Canada who took their game to new heights in that series.
 A perfect example would be Bobby Clarke."
 The Soviet team's assistant coach, Boris Kulagin, thought Clarke was Canada's best player.
 Clarke's strong play was largely attributed to the fact that, unlike many of the Canadian players, Clarke reported to training camp in top physical condition, as he had always followed a strict off-season training regimen.
-Though he earned much praise due to his play, he was also criticized for an incident during the sixth game which is often referred to as, "The Slash."
+Though he earned much praise due to his play, he was also criticized for an incident during the sixth game which is often referred to as, "The Slash".